Remote air quality and CO2 monitoring

 CO2

-Activity & light
+Activity

 Spook recommended sensors

-LoRaWAN NDIR (Non-dispersive infrared) multi-functional sensors
+LoRaWAN NDIR (Non-dispersive infrared) multi-function sensors

 Spook works with any networked based air quality sensor so for organisations that have already invested in sensor hardware they are usually 100% compatible with OmniWatch.